U.S. Route 281

 U.S. Route 281 (US 281) is a north–south United States Numbered Highway.
 At 1,875 mi it is the longest continuous three-digit U.S. Route.

 The highway's northern terminus is at the International Peace Garden, north of Dunseith, North Dakota, at the Canadian border, where it continues as Highway 10.
 The route between Dunseith and the border is shared with North Dakota Highway 3.
 US 281 has two southern termini.
 The western terminus, known as International Blvd. in Hidalgo, begins from the McAllen-Hidalgo International Bridge.
 The southern eastern terminus of US 281 is in Brownsville, Texas, just short of the Mexican border ending on Bus.
 77. The two spurs come together at South Cage Blvd in Las Milpas, Texas going north into Pharr, Texas.
 Thus, US 281 is the only continuous three-digit US route to extend from the Canadian border to the Mexican border.

 The original Military Telegraph Road was incorporated into the US-281 route.

 US 281 is a "child" of US 81.
-As a result of decommissioning portions of the parent route that have been superseded by concurrent Interstate Highways, the length of US 281 is 672 mi greater than that of its parent.
-US 281 no longer connects to its "parent", US 81.
+As a result of decommissioning portions of the parent route that have been superseded by concurrent Interstate Highways, the length of US 281 is 672 mi greater than that of its parent, and US 281 no longer connects to its "parent", US 81.